jjharwi/Box-API/README.md

 _folder_delete deletes a folder (RECURSIVELY, know what you're deleting).

+COMMANDS:

 box_cd
 Changes the directory you are working in on Box.

 box_down
 Downloads the named file from Box.

 box_info
 Information about a file in Box.

 box_ls
 Lists files in the Box folder.

 box_rm
 Deletes a file in Box.

 box_up
 Creates a file in Box.
 If the file exists, uploads a new version.

 box_mkdir
 Creates a new folder in the Box folder.

 box_folder_up
 Uploads the contents of a local folder to the current Box folder.

 box_folder_rm
 Deletes an existing Box folder.

 box_folder_info
 Retrieves information about a named folder.

 Box_Setup.py
 Retrieves the initial access and refresh tokens after you authorize the application via RSA.